kragen/dernocua/text/silver-solar-cells.md

 year is 92.7 grams per second.)

-Clearly the article is in error about global industrial demand for silver, both because it's an order of magnitude too high and because an increase of 222 million ounces per year cannot be “mainly due to” an increase of 15 million ounces per year.
+Clearly the article is in error about global industrial demand for silver, both because it’s an order of magnitude too high and because an increase of 222 million ounces per year cannot be “mainly due to” an increase of 15 million ounces per year.